 Maximize clinical utility and sensitivity for your patients

 Conventional liquid biopsy technologies only allow you to monitor specific genomic variations.
 NGS promises to expand your view to panels of genes while maintaining high sensitivity and precision.
-The process, however, is complex and requires a software tailored to your needs.
+The process, however, is complex and requires software tailored to your needs.

 Achieve